Egyptian Hieroglyphs and Machine Translation

 We talk about the history of hieroglyphs for a reason.
-Unsupervised NMT shares a common key idea with the deciphering of that mysterious writing system, which owes the credit to French linguist Jean-François Champollion.
+Unsupervised NMT shares a common key idea with the deciphering of that mysterious writing system, which owes credit to French linguist Jean-François Champollion.
 Champollion was the first to recognize that many glyphs do not carry graphical meanings, but are phonetic glyphs that stand for pronunciation.
-He also recalled that some foreign pharaohs ruled Egypt after Alexander the Great's conquest, so he successfully identified names of two foreign pharaohs (Ptolemy and Cleopatra), whose names were certainly spelled in phonetic glyphs.
-Champollion used the consonants he deciphered from the names and combined with the language's surviving traits in today's Egyptian languages, and finally understood most of the hieroglyphs.
+He also recalled that some foreign pharaohs ruled Egypt after Alexander the Great's conquest, so he successfully identified the names of two foreign pharaohs (Ptolemy and Cleopatra), whose names were certainly spelled in phonetic glyphs.
+Champollion used the consonants he deciphered from the names and combined them with the language's surviving traits in today's Egyptian languages, and finally understood most of the hieroglyphs.

 First Cross-Lingual Tokens Identified by Champollion

 The so-called "cross-lingual tokens" that Champollion identified are also the key to today's unsupervised NMT.
 Without parallel corpora, anything that connects the speakers' experiences to ours can serve as a clue.
 Champollion used history, and today we can use Arabic numerals.

 Indeed, imagine you are reading the texts shown below.
 Even if you do not know what languages they are, you can still realize that the underlined texts above are dates, and those below refer to some period of time.
 You can further guess that the unknown characters above mean year, month, and day, and the texts below contain some person's name.
 We can do inference based on a basic assumption: Arabic numerals mean the same across modern languages.
 Based on our experiences with our mother tongues, we know that the texts surrounding them are limited to a few meanings, such as dates, units, or events.